KonstantinKuklin/HandlerSocketLibrary/docs/eng/Select.md

 Select from opened index
 ------------

-Open a connection to a  read socket, and to authorize with the password `passwordRead`
+Open a connection to the read socket, and authorize with the password `passwordRead`
 ```php
 $reader = new \HS\Reader('localhost', 9998, 'passwordRead');
 ```